beego/beedoc/en-US/mvc/view/view.md

 ## Template Tags

 Go uses `{{` and `}}` as the default template tags.
-In the case that these tags confilict with other template tags as in AngularJS, we can use other tags.
+In the case that these tags conflict with other template tags as in AngularJS, we can use other tags.
 To do so, add these to the configuration:

 	beego.TemplateLeft = "<<<"
 	beego.TemplateRight = ">>>"